JainalGandhi/NameSayer/README.txt

 If a recording has been made, it can be played back, or compared to the original a number of times.
 It can also be saved, allowing for it to be played at a later time from the main screen under past recording.

+Scoring:
+To increase your score, you have to open the practice module and record yourself practicing each name.
+If the record button is not pressed, and you change to a different name, then your score/streak goes back to 0.
+As your score increases, you may receive new skins, which act as rewards.

+Target Audience:
+The target audience for this application is a universtiy lecturer.
+To satisfy this, we went for a minimal theme.
+A lecturer does not want anything too animated or fancy.
+We also had a bonus feature of allowing the user to import multiple text files (perhaps one per course he teaches) so he can learn all student names from all courses at once.